No. 9 Buckeyes edge No. 4 Michigan, make Big Ten title game - WTMJ

 AP Sports Writer

-INDIANAPOLIS (AP) — Duane Washington Jr. scored 24 points and E.J.
-Liddell added 18 and No. 9 Ohio State fended off a frantic finish from No. 4 Michigan for a 68-67 victory Saturday and a chance to play for the Big Ten Tournament title.
+He scored 24 points, grabbed six rebounds and had four assists, helping the ninth-ranked Buckeyes fend off a frantic finish by the fourth-ranked Wolverines for a 68-67 victory and a trip to the Big Ten Tournament title game.

-The Buckeyes (21-8) will play their fourth game in four days against either No. 3 Illinois or No. 5 Iowa on Sunday.
-Ohio State has won four tourney crowns, its most recent coming in 2013.
+“This rivalry means a lot to a lot of our guys, a lot of our Ohio guys,” Buckeyes coach Chris Holtmann said.
+“Even guys like E.J.
+(Liddell), who has seen what it means to our fans.
+Duane feels that, he knows what this game means to our fans.
+It’s not football, we understand that.
+But Duane understands it.”

+It sure wasn’t easy.
+For the third straight day, the Buckeyes nearly blew a double-digit lead in the second half.

-Michigan (20-4) was led by Hunter Dickinson with 21 points and eight rebounds and managed to cut a 13-point deficit to one in the final 4 1/2 minutes.
-But after a third consecutive Buckeyes turnover in the final 90 seconds, Mike Smith’s long jumper with 2 seconds left bounced off the back of the rim and time expired in the scramble for the loose ball.
+Michigan (20-4) scored the final seven points and Mike Smith even had a chance to win it with a long jumper with 2 seconds left.
+Instead, it bounced off the back of the rim and time expired in a scramble for the ball.

-The Wolverines, the league’s regular-season champs, had reached each of the past three championship games before last year’s tourney was canceled because of COVID-19.
+The Buckeyes (21-8) now play either No. 3 Illinois or No. 5 Iowa on Sunday, seeking their first title since 2013.

+For Washington, it was pure joy.
+After scoring a career-high 30 points in a 92-87 loss to Michigan on Feb.
+21, Washington immediately started talking about a rematch.
+And he didn’t disappoint, making 5 of 10 3-pointers.

+“Today we needed him big, huge and he produced,” Liddell said after scoring 18 points.
+“That’s why he’s a big-time player.”

-Michigan announced before the game that guard-forward Isaiah Livers would be out indefinitely after being diagnosed with a stress fracture in his right foot.
+Michigan announced before the game starting guard-forward Isaiah Livers would be out indefinitely because of a stress fracture in his right foot.
 Livers was scoreless in 15 minutes in Friday’s victory over Maryland.

-Forward Kyle Young, who missed most of the second half Friday after getting hit in the head with an inadvertent elbow against Purdue, sat out for the Buckeyes.
+Forward Kyle Young, who missed most of the second half Friday for Ohio State after getting hit in the head with an inadvertent elbow, also sat out.

-And for the third time in three days, the Buckeyes nearly blew another double-digit lead.
-Minnesota rallied from a 13-point deficit to make it a one-point game on Thursday and the Buckeyes blew an 18-point halftime lead Friday before beating Purdue in overtime.

-On Saturday, it nearly happened again as Michigan took advantage of a missed free throw and three straight turnovers to score the final seven points.

-The Buckeyes started the game going 6 of 23 from the field, but only trailed 27-26 at the half.
-They retook the lead on Washington’s 3-pointer to open the second half and finally turned the game with a quick flurry late in the second half.

-Washington made two 3s during the crucial 14-2 spurt while Liddell and C.J.
-Walker each completed three-point plays to give Ohio State a 56-45 lead with 8:17 to go.
-The Wolverines spent the rest of the game playing catch-up.
+Ohio State started pulling away when Washington made two 3s and Liddell and C.J.
+Walker each completed three-point plays during a crucial 14-2 run that made it 56-45 with 8:17 left.
+The Buckeyes still led 63-50 with 4:19 to go.

+Then the Wolverines, behind 21 points and eight rebounds from Hunter Dickinson, charged back.
+They scored four straight to make it 67-60 and took advantage of one missed free throw, a missed dunk and back-to-back turnovers to make it 68-67.
+When the Buckeyes turned it over again with 28.7 seconds left, the Wolverines had a shot.
+But Smith’s jumper was long.

+“We got exactly what we wanted — Mike for a ball screen, a switch and we got a good look at it,” coach Juwan Howard said.
+“I’d take that shot every time.”

 BIG PICTURE

-Ohio State: The Buckeyes still haven’t found that finishing touch.
-But they’ve won three straight at Indianapolis and, at times, have looked like a legitimate contender.
-While they could be more consistent, expect to see Ohio State on the No. 2 seed line next week.
+Ohio State: The Buckeyes still haven’t found that finishing touch though they’ve won three straight at Indianapolis and, at times, have looked like a real contender.
+Expect to see Ohio State as a No. 2 seed next week.

 Michigan: Losing Livers for any time hurts.
-But the Wolverines demonstrated their depth Saturday and came up just short against a top-10 foe without one of their best scorers.
+But the Wolverines showed their depth Saturday and came up just short against a top-10 foe.
+They’re still likely a No. 1 seed.

 RUGGED PLAY